kamyashethia/ScalaForThePotterhead/Options.md

 }
 ```

-Does this look right?
-Let's pause to think about what would happen if we called `priorIncantato` on a wand that has never cast a spell.
+But wait, what would happen if we called `priorIncantato` on a wand that has never cast a spell.

 ```scala
 val wand = Wand()